isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

+- The new networking code introduced in BIND 9.16 (netmgr) was
+  overhauled in order to make it more stable, testable, and
+  maintainable.
+[GL #2321]

 - Earlier releases of BIND versions 9.16 and newer required the
   operating system to support load-balanced sockets in order for
   ``named`` to be able to achieve high performance (by distributing